Grade 9 Expression of Interest:

 To enter IB courses at the Grade 11 level, students must successfully complete pre-IB Grade 10 courses in the appropriate subjects and receive a teacher recommendation.
 These courses offer enrichment designed to prepare students for IB courses.

 Fees for IB exams and exam registration (in the final year of the course only) are the responsibility of the student.
+Students are responsible for paying IB exam fees in the year the exams are written (currently these fees are $200/course).
+There is also a $25 annual fee to participate in the IB Programme at Western.
 For more information regarding this program, please contact Ms. Rivers.